-Now, in work that very much builds on Gentile’s approach, her former TC student, Lori Quinn (Ed.D.’96, Ed.M.’94, M.A.’93), is enhancing the benefits of movement therapy with sophisticated technology.
+Now, in work that very much builds on Gentile’s approach, her former TC student Lori Quinn (Ed.D. ’96, M.Ed. ’94, M.A. ’93) is enhancing the benefits of movement therapy with sophisticated technology.
 More broadly, Quinn is also using the technology to apply a different perspective to evaluating brain-based movement issues in new ways that could yield more effective therapies that are more targeted to individual needs.

-“We know that responses to interventions vary greatly in different diseases – some people respond and some don’t, and that suggests that we’re not always treating the right issue,” says Quinn, Associate Professor of Movement Science & Kinesiology in TC’s Department of Biobehavioral Sciences and Director of the College’s Neurorehabilitation Research Lab.
+“We know that responses to interventions vary greatly in different diseases — some people respond and some don’t, and that suggests that we’re not always treating the right issue,” says Quinn, Associate Professor of Movement Science & Kinesiology in TC’s Department of Biobehavioral Sciences and Director of the College’s Neurorehabilitation Research Lab.
 “So instead of taking that narrow focus on disease from the top-down, we’re trying to understand the underlying movement problems, or signatures, that might be common across diseases, regardless of what disease the patient has.
-We’re interested in what the underlying movement problems are, regardless of the disease they’re caused by.
 Because ultimately our interventions are only as good as our diagnoses.”

 We’re interested in what the underlying movement problems are, regardless of the disease they’re caused by.
 Because ultimately our interventions are only as good as our diagnoses.”

 Quinn is being supported in this work by a generous gift from an anonymous TC donor and funding from private foundations and government agencies.
-The gift – which was made through TC's recently concluded Campaign, Where the Future Comes First – has not only funded the technology she is working with, but also enabled her to fund students who assist in very labor-intensive studies.
+The gift has not only funded the technology she is working with, but also enabled her to fund students who assist in very labor-intensive studies.

-In one particularly striking application of her work, Quinn and her students, together with researchers at Columbia’s Fu Foundation School of Engineering and Applied Science, and the School of Medicine’s Department of Rehabilitation and Regenerative Medicine have been studying the benefits of using Microsoft HoloLens, or “mixed reality smart glasses” to help patients with Parkinson’s initiate movement.
+In one particularly striking application of her work, Quinn and her students, together with researchers at Microsoft, have been studying the benefits of using a wearable system that provides vibration through a wrist-worn device to help patients with Parkinson’s minimize the effects of tremor.

 While pharmacological interventions in Huntington’s and other neurodegenerative diseases may help to slow disease progression, they are not a cure.
 “It is more important than ever for people to engage in exercise and physical activity, which have been shown to have neuroprotective benefits,” Quinn says.

 While pharmacological interventions in Huntington’s and other neurodegenerative diseases may help to slow disease progression, they are not a cure.
-“It is more important than ever for people to engage in exercise and physical activity, which have been shown to have neuroprotective benefits,” Quinn says.
+“It is more important than ever for people to engage in exercise and physical activity, which have been shown to have neuroprotective benefits,” says Quinn, who led a group that has just published, in the journal Neurology, the first clinical recommendations to guide physical therapy practice for Huntington’s disease.
 “Our aim is to provide optimal interventions targeted to specific motor problems.
 I’m very excited and proud that we’re breaking new ground in this area.”